MetroCS/imagelab/README.md

 image modification processors (filters) and to experience the results visually and aurally.

-The imagelab and sound packages may be provided in an imagelab.jar file.
+The __imagelab__ and __sound__ packages may be provided in an `imagelab.jar` file.
-The imagelab.jar file also includes the class Run with a `public static void main` method in the unnamed package, used to facilitate running the ImageLab application.
+The `imagelab.jar` file also includes the class __Run__ with a `public static void main` method in the unnamed package, used to facilitate running the ImageLab application.
-(This version may be used directly as a BlueJ project.)
+(This version may also be used directly as a [BlueJ](http://bluej.org) project.)

-The filter package is generally provided as a folder with source (.java) and compiled (.class) files, with the source versions serving as examples for students.
+The __filter__ package is generally provided as a folder with source (`.java`) and compiled (`.class`) files, with the source versions serving as examples for students.

 A sample set of images are provided in an "images" directory.

 To use from command line:
 Make sure the "filters" directory is in the same directory as the imagelab.jar file.
-Then issue the command:
+Then issue the command,

 `java -cp ".:imagelab.jar" Run`